At VG247 we spend a shed load of time playing games. Here’s our picks for the best gear for doing so.

 Arcade Stick: Qanba Dragon Joystick

 Regular readers of VG247 will know all too well that I’m a full-on fighting game nerd.
-I own several arcade sticks, but my current first choice is the Qanba Dragon.
+I own several arcade sticks, and have even put together a detailed page listing the best arcade sticks.
+My current first choice is the Qanba Dragon.
 It’s on the expensive and heavy side, but the latter makes it feel sturdy and significant in your lap.
 Mine has been modded with Sanwa OBSF silent-press buttons to disguise the sound of panic-mashing from my opponents – and if you like swapping buttons, it’s got a great opening system that sees the top pop up like the hood of a car.

 Capture Device: Atomos Ninja Inferno